ServerEmus/DllShared/README.md

 # DllShared
-Shared stuff for ONLY AOT DLL's.
+Shared Classes for ONLY AOT DLL's.